yegor256/blog/_drafts/ai.md

 only wastes resources and ... boosts stocks of Google and Microsoft.

-Besides, how much good will it do to the industry if programmers write code mostly by finding samples in Internet, copying, and sticking them together?
+Besides, how much good will it do to the industry if programmers write code mostly by finding samples on the Internet, copying, and sticking them together?
 Many of them already do that even without AI.
 The [analysis](https://stackoverflow.blog/2021/12/30/how-often-do-people-actually-copy-and-paste-from-stack-overflow-now-we-know/)
 recently done by Stack Overlow demonstrates that "the higher a user's reputation,